Combined methods for solving time-varying semilinear differential-algebraic equations with the use of spectral projectors and applications: Numerical experiments

+For the experimental verification and comparison of the rates of the convergence of methods 1 and 2, we will use the approach that is suitable for the case when an analytical (exact) solution cannot be obtained or its calculation is rather complicated.

-Figures \ref{Example_1-3_h_Com1-2} and \ref{Example_1-3_2h_Com1-2} illustrating how the plots of the components $x_1(t)=I_1(t)$,\, $x_2(t)=I_{31}(t)$ of a solution $x(t)=(x_1(t),x_2(t),x_3(t))^{\T}$, obtained by methods 1 and 2 respectively, changes with the mesh refinement (${h=0.1,\,0.01,\,0.001}$) show that the numerical solutions approach each other when decreasing a step size, and hence methods 1 and 2 converge, at that, the solutions obtained by method 2 approach each other faster.
-To show more clearly that the numerical solutions obtained by method 2 for the step sizes $h=0.1$, $h=0.01$ and $h=0.001$ approach each other (when decreasing the step size) faster than those obtained by method 1, the plots of the components $x_1(t)=I_1(t)$, $x_2(t)=I_{31}(t)$, obtained by both methods, are displayed on an enlarged scale in Fig.~\ref{Example_1-3_h_2h_Com1}, \ref{Example_1-3_h_2h_Com2}.
-Table~\ref{Table1} gives the same result.
-Thus, it is shown that method 2 converges faster than method~1.
+Fig. \ref{Example_1-3_Com1}, \ref{Example_1-3_Com2} illustrate how the graphs of the components $x_1(t)\!=\!I_1(t)$ and $x_2(t)\!=\!I_{31}(t)$ of the solution \;$x(t)=(x_1(t),x_2(t),x_3(t))^\T=(I_1(t),I_{31}(t),I_2(t))^\T$,\; computed by method~1 (the simple combined method \eqref{met1}--\eqref{met4}) and method~2 (the combined method with recalculation \eqref{NImpMet1}--\eqref{NImpMet6}) respectively, changes with the mesh refinement.
+These figures show that the graphs of the solution component $I_1(t)$ as well as $I_{31}(t)$ approach each other when decreasing a step size (${h=0.1,\,0.01,\,0.001}$), and hence method 1 as well as method 2 converges, at that, the graphs obtained by method 2 approach each other faster.
+To show more clearly that the graphs of the components computed by method 2 for the step sizes $h=0.1$, $h=0.01$ and $h=0.001$ approach each other faster when decreasing the step size than those computed by method 1, the plots presented in Fig. \ref{Example_h_Com1}, \ref{Example_2h_Com1} and \ref{Example_h_Com2}, \ref{Example_2h_Com2}, are displayed on an enlarged scale in Fig.~\ref{Example_h-2h_Com1} and \ref{Example_h-2h_Com2} for both methods simultaneously.
+It follows from Table~\ref{Table1} and Fig.~\ref{Example_1-3_Com1} that the rate of convergence of method 2 is higher than of method 1 when computing $I_1(t)$.
+However, Table~\ref{Table2} and Fig.~\ref{Example_1-3_Com2} shows that there is not much difference in the rate of convergence of the methods when computing $I_{31}(t)$.
+This is due to the fact that $I_1(t)=x_1(t)$ is a component of the projection $x_{p_1}(t)=P_1(t)x(t)=(x_1(t),x_1(t),0)^\T$ in contrast to $I_{31}(t)=x_2(t)$ (see Section \ref{NestElCirc-TheorAnal}), and this will be explained in more detail below.
+Thus, the performed numerical experiment shows that method~2 converges faster than method~1.